KamyarKhoshkalam/movie-website/README.md

 </div>

+---

 ## Features

 ### Backend (Django + DRF)

 -   User authentication using **JWT tokens**
 -   Custom user model with admin access
--   APIs to get user details and update profile
+-   REST APIs for user management and profile updates
--   PostgreSQL database (can switch to SQLite for testing)
+-   PostgreSQL database (configurable to SQLite for development)
+-   **Note:** CAPTCHA implementation is for demonstration purposes only

 ### Frontend (React + Tailwind + Swiper)

--   Displays **top 5 animes ordered by score** on the homepage
+-   Displays **top animes ordered by score** on the homepage
--   Anime search powered by **Jikan API** (shows top 3 results by score)
+-   Anime search powered by **Jikan API** (shows top results by score)
 -   Responsive UI with **Tailwind CSS**
 -   Swiper carousel for featured anime
 -   Axios for API requests